Arabic Prepositions: List, Usage, and Everyday Examples

 The Most Used Prepositions in Arabic

-These are the prepositions essential for beginners to learn to better understand Arabic, as they are the most commonly used in everyday contexts, in books and articles, and even on social media.
+These prepositions are essential for beginners to better understand the Arabic sentence, as they are the most commonly used in everyday contexts, in books and articles, and even on social media.

 1